rifqinadzori/Sales-Prediction-Using-Simple-Linear-Regression/Readme.md

 - Create Model Using Simple Linear Regression

 ## Data and Data Source
-This usecase using data from: https://www.kaggle.com/datasets/ashydv/advertising-dataset
+This use case using data from: https://www.kaggle.com/datasets/ashydv/advertising-dataset